The Pinay Homeschooler

 DSC_4901

 I highly recommend this Safari Ltd Mammal Skulls.
 It gave the kids a sense of “realistic play” when they dig bones and fossils!
-This activity kept my boys engaged and they worked together without bickering LOL.
-I stored the kinetic sand and the skulls in a sealed container so it’s easier for me to take them out whenever they want to play with them.
-And for safety (especially for younger children), it is important to have some safety accessories like this protective goggles and of course, parent’s supervision at all times!
+This activity kept my boys engaged and worked together without bickering, LOL.
+I stored the kinetic sand and the skulls in a sealed container to take them out whenever they wanted to play with them.
+And for safety (especially for younger children), it is important to have some safety accessories like these protective goggles and, of course, parent supervision at all times!

 DSC_4991

-These fantastic figures can be purchased in Amazon Safari or at Safari Ltd site.
+These fantastic figures can be purchased at Amazon Safari Ltd.

 • Fossils For Kids